 As a commercial real estate coaching organization, we generally have a good pulse on the markets where our clients transact, as well as the obstacles that come along with creating personal, sustainable businesses.
-When a major distributor of data, LoopNet, made the decision to significantly increase their prices — brokers reacted.
+When a major distributor of data, LoopNet, made the decision to significantly increase their prices — brokers, mad as hell, reacted.
 Oh boy, did they ever.

 The feedback posted online by brokers reminded me of the 1977 Academy Award nominated film, Network.
 Played by Peter Finch (who won the Academy Award for Best Actor), anchorman Howard Beale delivered one of the most iconic scenes in movie history.
 If you haven’t seen it, click here to watch the short clip.